 On the other hand, recent empirical research (OECD 2017) shows that take-up rates of flexible retirement schemes are still relatively low even though many countries in the European Union have made it easier for pensioners to combine pension benefits with earnings from employment over the past decade (OECD 2017, Eurofound 2012).
 Such simplifications included the introduction of partial retirement schemes, which allow a combination of part-time work and pension benefits, as well as relaxing constraints like mandatory retirement regulations, earnings tests, which limit the additional earnings for recipients of public pension benefits, and minimum hours constraints.
 While earnings tests effectively mean a maximum hours constraint, minimum hours constraints are imposed by the employers.
-In reality, employers often seem to have an aversion towards part-time employment (Gustman and Steinmeier 1986).
+In reality, employers often seem to have an aversion towards part-time employment (Gustman and Steinmeier 1986, Hutchens and Grace-Martin 2006, Hutchens 2010).

-The aim of this study is to find explanations for this mismatch between what workers wish and standard labor market theory predicts on the one side, and low take-up rates of flexible retirement schemes on the other side.
-For this purpose, I will proceed in two main steps: First, I will focus on individual factors that seem to determine whether individuals actually decide to become working pensioners, i.e., to combine pension benefits with work income.
-Second, I will investigate which of those factors explain variation across countries.
+The aim of this study is to investigate this mismatch between what workers wish and standard labor market theory predicts on the one side, and low take-up rates of flexible retirement schemes on the other side.
+For this purpose, I will proceed in two main steps: First, I will focus on individual factors that are likely part of the explanation why individuals actually decide to become working pensioners, i.e., to combine pension benefits with work income.
+Second, I will investigate which of those factors may be responsible for variation across countries.